-These are big numbers.
+They are big numbers.

-Consider this: For every \$100 million spent on offshore exploration, 307 person-years of employment are created and close to \$50 million in economic activity is generated.
+Consider this....for every \$100 million spent in offshore exploration, 307 person years of employment are created and close to \$50 million in economic activity is generated.

-With a targeted focus by government, by 2030 there will be: shorter times from discovery to production; a more robust service and supply service; commercial gas production will be started; and Newfoundland and Labrador will be home to a world-class energy cluster.
+With a targeted focus by government, by 2030 there will be:

+- shorter times from discovery to production; - a more robust service and supply service;

+- commercial gas production will be started; and, - Newfoundland and Labrador will be home to a world-class energy cluster.

-We also anticipate upwards to 100 new exploration wells being drilled and that our offshore will be producing over 650,000 barrels of oil equivalent per day, with direct employment totalling more than 7,500 people.
+We also anticipate 100 new exploration wells being drilled and that our offshore will be producing over 650,000 barrels of oil equivalent per day and direct employment totaling more than 7,500 people.

-Consider the enormous potential if one in five or one in six of these results in a profitable project - the jobs and the new revenue that will be created for the province could be enormous.
+Consider the enormous potential if one in five or one in six of these results in a profitable projection - the jobs and new revenue that will be created for the province.